 The Home button switches between the quick display carousel and the main display with the five (5) main configuration menus.
 The AQ-S214 alarm and indication device has the following five configuration menus: General, Control, Communication, Transducers and Monitoring.
 You can switch between these menus by using the four navigational arrow keys and confirming your selection with the Enter button in the middle.
 Please note that the the menu's name appears at the bottom of the display when selected.
 The Back button takes you back one step.
 If you hold it down for three seconds, it takes you back to the main menu.
 You can also use it to reset the alarm LEDs the user has set.

-The password activation button (with the padlock icon) takes you to the password menu where you can enter the passwords for the various user levels (User, Operator, Configurator, and Super-user).
+The password activation button (with the padlock icon) takes you to the password menu where you can enter the passwords for the various user levels (User, Operator, Configurator, and Superuser).
+See "Configuring user levels and their passwords" for more detail.